An improved upper bound for the second eigenvalue on tori: Preliminaries

 \end{lemma}

-\begin{proof} The result follows directly from the proof of Lemma 2.8 in \cite{EG25}, by replacing the conformal immersions with the embedding.
-For completeness, we include the modified proof in the following.
+\begin{proof} The statement follows from the argument of Lemma 2.8 in~\cite{EG25}, with conformal immersions replaced by embeddings.
+For completeness, we include the adapted proof.

-The first part is proved in the preceding paragraph.
-We now turn to the proof of the existence of $C$.
-To begin, we recall a natural parametrization of spherical caps $C \subset S^n$ by pairs $(p,t) \in S^n \times (-1,1)$.
+The first assertion was established in the preceding paragraph.
+We now prove the existence of a cap $C$.
+To this end, recall the standard parametrization of spherical caps $C \subset S^n$ by pairs $(p,t) \in S^n \times (-1,1)$.
 Let

 be the hemisphere centered at $p$.
-Then the cap of radius $t$ centered at $p$ is defined by
+Then the spherical cap with parameter $t$ centered at $p$ is defined by